zunaed-88/My-Portfolio/README.md

 ## 📄 Research & Publications

 1. "Medical Image Segmentation using Generative Adversarial Networks GAN and Multiscale Residual Fusion Network MSRF-Net"
-2. "Detection of Esophageal Anomalies from PET and CT Images with Deep Neural Network" (Ongoing)
+2. "Detection of Esophageal Anomalies from PET and CT Images with Deep Neural Network(In Progress)"

 ## 📫 Connect with Me